NikiforovAll/nikiforovall.github.io/_posts/2019-11-30-nikiforovall-setup.md

 So I use Windows Terminal.
 It is a modern terminal emulator for windows.
 I switched from a really nice terminal emulator [cmder](https://cmder.net/) to Windows Terminal (Preview).
 And I don't regret it, especially after the release of [Windows Terminal Preview v0.7 Release](https://devblogs.microsoft.com/commandline/windows-terminal-preview-v0-7-release/).
 This release includes PowerLine fonts for Cascadia Fonts, tab reordering splitting of tab windows into panes.
 Sweat!

-Windows Terminal is highly configurable, so you could adjust *keybindings*, *color schemes* and *profiles*.
-So Windows Terminal terminal .
+Windows Terminal is highly configurable, so you could adjust *keybindings*, *color schemes*, and *profiles*.

 You can install Windows Terminal from Microsoft Store or by using [chocolatey](https://chocolatey.org/) windows package manager.